How to Train a Small Dog

 Make it Real

 If you have a puppy, you will also need to potty train.
 Much like acting like a puppy can teach your small dog not to bite, making the potty-training experience "real" can help your pup pick up the skill faster.
-Instead of using pee pads, try using a potty solution that mimics the outdoors.
+Instead of using pee pads, good techniques for dog training include using a potty solution that mimics the outdoors.
 Your goal is to teach your dog that they are only allowed to go on surfaces commonly found outside.
 When he does his business, give him a delicious treat.
 You can also buy special supplies just for training, something they only get then.
 Also, give them lots of praise and extra pets.

 Over time, move the potty closer to the door and alternate the Bark Potty with going outside.
-If you live in an apartment or area that doesn't have easy access to outdoor potty spots, follow the tips on this guide and it can be an excellent permanent solution.
+If you live in an apartment or area that doesn't have easy access to outdoor potty spots, follow the tips for training small dogs on this guide and it can be an excellent permanent solution.

 Capture Good Behavior

-One of the simplest ways to train a dog is to reinforce what they are already doing.
-For example, if you are training your small dog to sit, have delicious treats ready.
+One of the simplest techniques for dog training is to reinforce what they are already doing.
+For example, if you are training small dogs to sit, have delicious treats ready.
 When your pup sits, respond with an enthusiastic "yes!" and a treat.
 You need to be fast, but if you can show your dog what you want, it will be easier for them to repeat it.

 Like humans, dogs learn best slowly over time, rather than in one big session.
 You will have far greater success if you do many mini-training periods, building skills gradually over time than if you decide to spend a whole day training one skill.
 For example, if you are teaching the command "stay", start teaching them to stay next to them.
 Slowly, over time, start to increase the distance between you and your pup, using lots of positive reinforcement when they exhibit the correct behavior.